Supported in part through the National Science Foundation LSAMP

 - Current Résumé

-- 500 word (or less) essay explaining why you should be selected to participate
+500 word (or less) essay explaining "How do you plan to contribute to the future of Alaska?"

 - Three (3) letters of recommendation from teachers or counselors

 - If applicable, proof of Alaska Native Heritage (BIA or Tribal Enrollment Card)